lyds-jane/unit2/README.md

 What is Usability?

 According to [1](#1), usability is "the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use."

+Therefore, usability extends beyond the meeting of the success criteria.
+It is wholly dependent on the user's ability to use the product and feel confident in its functioning.

 ## Existing tools